 In one of my mother’s letters to the family, she wrote they had learned another parent from Avilla, Indiana, had been sleeping in the hospital waiting room.
 Welfare was paying for the surgery for her little girl, but she had no sleeping quarters.
 She had been “living off coffee and a little bit of food since Friday.
 Later we found her, and Vern gave her $10.00.
 She was so happy.”

-This comment from my mother prompted me to look up the value of $10.00 back in 1960, and my parents had given her the equivalent of $80.00 in today’s money.
+This comment from my mother prompted me to look up the value of $10.00 back in 1960, and my parents had given her the equivalent of $80.00 in today’s currency.
 But Mom and Dad were the first to point out they wouldn’t have been able to afford this surgery without the help of the community.

 Two months after Elaine’s surgery, my parents wrote an update on her health which, of course, had a positive outcome.
 Elaine had returned to school after the holidays.